TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | 8..15 | 1000..0111 | Reserved |

 ## Interaction with the Website Subsystem
-Whenever data package is received, database application will begin unpacking the data and storing in the database then request website with for a drone operation access permission.
+Whenever data package is received, database application will begin unpacking the data and storing in the database then request website for a drone operation access permission.
 The output return from the website shall be in Boolean which indicate if access is given or not.
 | Data | Data type | Detail |
 | -------- | ------------| -------- |
 | Authorize Permission | Boolean | should return either a '0'(False) or '1'(True) |

+If the user from the website subsystem want to access the data inside the SQL database, UAS ID will be provided with the assoicated data, latitude, Longitude, Geodetic Altitude, Speed, etc..

 ## Interaction with the Camera Software Subsystem
-When drone operation permission is deny or when a dron is inside the prioty zone marked by the user, it will forward the following data to the Camera software subsystem, and Control Station latitude/longitude is optional.
+When drone operation permission is deny or when a drone is inside the prioty zone marked by the user, it will forward the following data to the Camera software subsystem, and Control Station latitude/longitude if avaiable.
 | Data | Data type | Detail |
 | -------- | ------------| -------- |
 | UAS latitude | Signed Int(Sint16_t)(double) |  |